marianotbh/re-lit/README.md

 ## <span style="color: pink">#</span> reactivity ⚡

-as i mentioned before, spur is based on the publish/subscribe pattern. for this, i've come up with two operators, `observable` and `computed`.
+re-active is based on the publish/subscribe pattern. for this, it makes use of two operators: `observable` and `computed`.

 ```javascript
 import {observable, computed} from "re-active";